archaeolauren/better-research-software-r/episodes/03-reproducible-dev-environment.md

 :::::::::::::::::::::::::::::::::::::: questions

 -   What are virtual environments in software development and why use them?
-- How can we best manage our project's dependencies (required third-party packages)
+-   How are virtual environments implemented in R?
+What packages are required?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Set up a virtual coding environment for an R project using `renv`.
+-   Set up the infrastructure to run R code in a self-contained execution environment using {renv}.

 ::::::::::::::::::::::::::::::::::::::::::::::::